No matter its size, every business runs on contracts.

 Whether you’re writing your own contract or reading through a contract you received, all the essential elements should be plainly visible.

-All of these guidelines apply to oral agreements, as well.
-Unfortunately, it’s far more difficult to prove mutuality or intent with an oral agreement, which is why written contracts are highly recommended — particularly in business scenarios.
+Unfortunately, it’s far more difficult to prove mutuality or intent with an oral agreement, which is why written contracts are highly recommended for contract lifecycle management — particularly in business scenarios.

-4. Select the appropriate governing law and jurisdiction.
+4. Select the appropriate governing law and jurisdiction

 When writing your contract, you’ll automatically be subject to any federal regulations.